A New Bandit Setting Balancing Information from State Evolution and Corrupted Context: Background

 \section{Background}

 In this section, we first informally introduce our problem setting.
-We are primarily concerned with an environment where observations of varying degrees of ``usefulness'' are available to the agent for decision making.
-A context (side information in the form of features) for example, allows the agent to learn the correct context to action reward mapping, improving its decision-making capabilities over time.
-Our particular setting is motivated by mobile health applications, where users provide feedback, which can be unreliable or conflicting.
-Users might also exhibit varying degrees of engagement and conscientiousness in reporting their state, thus timely side information for decision making may not be available to the agent at all times.
+We are primarily concerned with an environment where observations of varying degrees of ``usefulness'' are available to the agent for decision-making.
+For example, a context (side information in the form of features) allows the agent to learn the correct context to action reward mapping, improving its decision-making capabilities over time.
+Our particular setting is motivated by mHealth applications, where users may respond to questionnaires as part of the context, which can be unreliable or conflicting.
+Users might also exhibit varying engagement and conscientiousness in reporting their state.
+Thus, timely side information for decision-making may only be available to the agent sometimes.

-Besides information from contexts, users in a Mobile Health setting may also have specific goals, such as losing weight, requiring the progression through states to achieve the desired goal.
-Each of these states may require a specific interventions, thus knowing about the current state is essential.
+Besides information from contexts, users in a mHealth setting may also have specific goals, such as losing weight, requiring the progression through states to achieve the desired goal.
+Each of these states may ask for specific interventions.
+Knowing about the current state is essential.
 In the absence of any useful context to estimate the current state of the user, a reasonable approach would utilize transitions between states to guide action exploration more effectively.
 We assume that the underlying evolving state of the user induces correlation or a sequence of actions to be played by the agent.

-The goal of the agent in our setting is to weight the usefulness of context against the usefulness of state correlations.
+The agent's goal in our setting is to weigh the usefulness of context against the usefulness of state correlations.
 The agent needs to \textit{learn} their respective value through interacting with the environment.
-We note that ``usefulness'' is defined relative to the agent's ability, that is, the information source is only as useful as the agent's ability to utilize it for decision making.
-For example, a complex nonlinear context to action-reward mapping might provide no benefit to a linear CB; using state correlations instead of the context might prove more useful to the agent.
+We note that ``usefulness'' is defined relative to the agent's ability, that is, the information source is only as useful as the agent's ability to utilize it for decision-making.
+For example, a complex nonlinear context-to-action reward mapping might provide no benefit to a linear $CB$; using state correlations instead of the context might prove more useful to the agent.